Questions about clients who have difficulty regressing and/or expressing emotions.

 Answered by Calvin D. Banyan, MA, CI, BCH

-I am a 5-PATH™ Certified Hypnotherapist so I use age regression and forgiveness therapy extensively.
+I am a 5-PATH™ Certified Hypnotist so I use age regression and forgiveness work extensively.
 Sometimes I have clients who won’t abreact or regress requires us to address each case individually./ (Sorry we lost this individual's name.
 Ooops!
 But since it was such a good question I wanted to post the answer for you all here.)

 Regarding those who will not regress, or revivify (only experiencing hypermanesia).